 Please contact the Missions Team at firstname.lastname@example.org with any questions regarding any of the opportunities listed below.

-Our church is currently collecting brand-new mittens/gloves, hats, and coats for children of all sizes (infant through adult) to support PIN’s Holiday Clearing House.
+Our church is currently collecting brand-new mittens/gloves, hats, and coats for children of all sizes (infant through adult) to support 2019 PIN’s Holiday Clearing House.
+Many of these items can be found on clearance this time of year - so we can make our money go further by purchasing items now.
 We invite you to host a coat drive in your neighborhood or work place to support this amazing cause.
-Donations can be placed on the mitten/glove tree in the church lobby or hung on the rack next it.
-All items must be brought into the church by Sunday, December 3rd.
+Donations can be placed in the PIN donation box in the Missions corner of the church lobby or hung on the coat rack next it.
+Donations may be brought in during the months of January and February.